The IFC board relies on many who volunteer their time in a greater capacity to serve as board officers.

 Prairie Landscapes of Iowa

-Inger Lamb has loved all things related to plants and nature since she was a child growing up in Flint, Michigan but frequently visiting a family farm in western Iowa.
-She eventually received BS and MS degrees in Botany (San Diego State University), a PhD in plant physiology from the Ohio State University, and inherited the Iowa century farm.
-During time as an at-home Mom she volunteered at the Missouri Botanical Gardens for three years.
-This involved work at the Shaw Nature Reserve collecting, cleaning, growing and planting prairie species in both the reconstructed prairie areas and a home native landscaping demonstration area.
+Inger has loved all things related to plants and nature since she was a child growing up in Flint, Michigan but frequently visiting a family farm in western Iowa.
+She eventually studied Botany and Plant Physiology in college, and inherited the Iowa century farm.
+While living in the St Louis area she volunteered at the Missouri Botanical Garden, collecting, cleaning, growing and planting prairie species in both the reconstructed prairie areas and a home native landscaping demonstration area.
 She describes realizing native plants could be used in her perennial landscaping beds (and not require irrigation!!) as an enormous “aha” moment.
-After moving to Iowa in 1999 Inger expanded her prairie and native landscaping horizons by volunteering at an outdoor classroom prairie and as president of the Iowa Prairie Network for over a decade.
-She has also organized many native plant sales and written articles about native landscaping.
-She has taught Restoring Native Landscapes, Botany and Environmental Science classes at DMACC Ankeny and Urban campuses, and given lectures about native landscapes at the Des Moines Botanical Center.
+She has taught Restoring Native Landscapes, Botany, and Environmental Science classes at DMACC Ankeny and Urban campuses.
 Today as owner of Prairie Landscapes of Iowa LLC she uses knowledge gained from 25+ years of prairie and native flowerbed management experiences when consulting on both small and large scale native planting projects.
-She consults with public and private, urban and rural landowners, providing enthusiasm, advice, and hands-on assistance to make sure the end results are attractive, sustainable landscapes filled with native plants.
-She also sells native plants through the Iowa Food Coop, where she has volunteered for several years and joined their board in 2021.
+Her engagement with the Iowa Food Coop began with selling native plants and led to a greatly expanded appreciate for local foods and the IFC’s mission.